An easy classroom job system for upper elementary students

 1. I explained to my students all the possible jobs they could apply for and what that job entailed (check out this list of 32 classroom jobs for ideas).

-2. I had students fill out this Free Classroom Job Application .
-It has students pick their top 3 job choices and explain why they thought they could do that job well.
+2. I had students fill out this Free Classroom Job Application that has students pick their top 3 job choices and explain why they thought they could do that job well.

 3. I explained to my students that I would be watching them carefully the next few days to see if they exhibited the qualities necessary to do the jobs they wanted to do well.
 Kind of like an "interview" process.